Showing posts with label perspective taking. Show all posts

 Neuropsychological studies have identified brain areas related to empathy including the motor mirror system.
 See the APS Observer 2018.

-Differences in definitions: Some writers do not include the two components of cognitive and emotional empathy.
-Some write as if empathy and its components are either or--that is, a person has or does not have empathy.
-However, in psychology, many abilities like empathy vary in degree such that a person may range from high to low on empathy or its components of cognitive and emotional empathy.
+However, in psychology, many traits like empathy vary in degree such that a person may range from high to low on empathy or its components of cognitive and emotional empathy.

 Empathy has also been studied in animals.